starfishlover62/RedditSearch/README.md

             ]
         }
     ```

     * Notice that there is a comma after each element, except after the last one.
 This is one of the rules of JSON.
 It is like describing a list of different items.
 8. Add the name of the subreddit that these filters will apply to after "name".
 Make sure it is enclosed in quotes, and that is is in all lowercase characters.
 9. For each filter you would like to use, add different words or phrases, enclosed in quotes, and separated by commas.
 These should go within their respective square braces.
 For my example, I will look for hotdogs and hamburgers, and exclude healthy vegetables.
 My search would look like this:

-    ```
+    ```JSON
         {
             "searches": [
                 {